 - 1/4 cup coconut sugar

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1 tsp cinnamon
+- 1 teaspoon ground cinnamon

-- 1/2 tsp kosher salt
+- 1/2 teaspoon kosher salt

 - 1 cup fresh cranberries

-- 1/2 cup dark chocolate chunks
+- 1/2 cup dark chocolate chunks (dairy-free)

-- Once the oats are soaked, pre-heat the oven to 425 degrees and grease a large 6-cup muffin pan.
-(You can also use cupcake liners).
+- Once the oats are soaked, preheat the oven to 425F and grease a 12-cup muffin pan.

-- In another medium-sized bowl, sift together the flour, sugar, baking soda, cinnamon and salt.
-Add the dry mixture to the wet mixture and stir until combined.
+- Add the wet mixture to the dry mixture and stir until combined.
 Do not over mix.
 Fold in the cranberries and chocolate chunks.